Tower Hamlets Equality policy

 We outline the ways in which we will achieve this.

 As a community leader we will:

-- Advance equality of opportunity by undertaking equality analysis to assess the impact of our decisions on our community
+- Advance equality of opportunity by undertaking equality impact analysis (EIA) to assess the impact of our decisions on our community

 - Foster good relations between local people through commissioning and organising events and celebrations to promote community cohesion

 - Work with partners to address borough priorities including equality issues to tackle prejudice and discrimination.

 - Actively engage with the local community through communication and consultation to ensure that our services meet local needs and are fully accessible.

 - Regularly review our population and its needs using information from analysis, consultation and surveys.